asiakay/react-redux-chakraui-todo-list-app/README.md

 - [SharedArrayBuffer updates in Android Chrome 88 and Desktop Chrome 92](https://developer.chrome.com/blog/enabling-shared-array-buffer/)

+In order to patch the deprecation and continue using SharedArrayBuffers, we need to input a Web Origin with an https, http, or chrome-extension prefix.

+* * *

+At this point, we're ready to deply v.0.0.1 of the application.
+Because it's a simple single page appliation that doesn't require database integration, to keep things simple with and scalable, I will be deploying to github pages.

+Because I plan on adding more features and updating the UI, I will be deploying using ci/cd for continuous integation and access to scalable solutions offered in the github marketplace.

+Github user [gitname](https://github.com/gitname) offers a useful guide for deploying create-react-app using the node package manager gh-pages.  [link](https://github.com/gitname/react-gh-pages)

 * * *

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.